Louis-CharlesBiron/canvasDotEffect/readme.md

 ###### - `new Shape(pos, dots, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, anchorPos, alwaysActive, fragile)`
 - *pos, radius, color, setupCB, anchorPos, alwaysActive* -> See the Obj class.
 - **initDots** -> Initial dots declaration.
 Can either be: an array of dots `[new Dot(...), existingDot, ...]`, a **String** (this will automatically call the shape's createFromString() function), or a callback `(Shape, Canvas)=>{... return anArrayOfDots}`
-- ***dots*** -> Array of all the current dots the contained by the shape.
+- ***dots*** -> Array of all the current dots contained by the shape.
 - **limit** -> Defines the circular radius in which the dots' ratio is calculated.
 Each dot will have itself as its center to calculate the distance between it and the shape's *ratioPos*.
 (At the edges the ratio will be 0 and gradually gravitates to 1 at the center)
 - **drawEffectCB** -> A callback containing your custom effect to display.
-It is ran by every dot of the shape, every frame. `(ctx, Dot, ratio, mouse, distance, parent, rawRatio)=>{...}`.
+It is run by every dot of the shape, every frame. `(ctx, Dot, ratio, mouse, distance, parent, rawRatio)=>{...}`.
 - **ratioPosCB**? -> References the mouse position by default.
 Can be used to set a custom *ratioPos* target `(Shape, dots)=>{... return [x, y]}`.
 Can be disabled if set to `null`.
 - **fragile**? -> Whether the shape resets on document visibility change events.
-(Rarer, some continuous effects can break when the page is in the background due to the unusual deltaTime values sometimes occuring when the document is offscreen/unfocused)
+(Rarer, some continuous effects can break when the page is in the background due to the unusual deltaTime values sometimes occurring when the document is offscreen/unfocused)

 **Its other attributes are:**
 - **rotation** -> The shape's rotation in degrees.
 Use the `rotateAt`, `rotateBy`, `rotateTo` functions to modify.